chaunm/node-actors-prototype/actors/logic/device.md

 1.0     | May 31th 2016 | Anh Le | Initial release

 # Overview
-This actor acts as a device
-It must conform `Actor Commons` (see more in `../actor-system.md`)
+This actor acts as a device.
+Trigger services may then operate on such device It must conform `Actor Commons` (see more in `../actor-system.md`)

 # A. ID